po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/27-Evr_GitHub-Packages/README.md

 6. Navigate to your personal GitHub profile and create a new repository called "github-pkg-demo".
 Make sure to not initialize with a `README.md` or `.gitignore`.

-7. Add the remote URL given from your newly created repository on github to your local repository. **Note:** If you successfully set your local default branch to `main`, you do not have to run the `git branch -M main` command.
+7. Add the remote URL given from your newly created repository on github to your local repository. **Note**: If you successfully set your local default branch to `main`, you do not have to run the `git branch -M main` command.

     ```sh
     git remote add origin git@github.com:GITHUB_USERNAME/github-pkg-demo.git